 Colleen Rossier is a Ph.D. student in Ecology at UC Davis.
 She is studying ecological agroforestry management for traditional foods and fibers among the Karuk and Yurok with a focus on the intersection of human and ecological health.
 With the goal of strengthening ecological agroforestry management for food and medicinal plants of particular interest to the Karuk and Yurok Tribes, Colleen is completing collaborative research to enhance evergreen huckleberries (Vaccinium ovatum) and associated understory plants and mushrooms.
 She previously worked for the U.S. Department of Agriculture’s Office of the Chief Scientist and National Agroforestry Center (NAC), producing publications on organic agriculture, local/regional food systems,agroforestry, and traditional ecological knowledge.

 Keywords: natural resources, agroforestry, human and ecological health

-Bill Tripp is a Karuk tribal member and an eco-cultural restoration specialist with the Karuk Tribe Department of Natural Resources.
-He is a specialist on forest management and co-PD on the USDA-NIFA_AFRI Food Security project.
+Bill Tripp is a Karuk tribal member and Deputy Director of Eco-Cultural Revitalization for the Karuk Tribe Department of Natural Resources.
+He is a specialist on forest management and was co-PD on the USDA-NIFA AFRI Food Security project.
 He is also the lead author on the Karuk Eco-cultural Resource Management Plan (ECRMP).